 Are you looking for the perfect pair of first walking shoes for your baby?
 Did you know that there are certain first walking shoe styles that come with sensory pods on the bottom that will help your baby take those first steps with more confidence?

-From the day your babies start crawling around the corner of your living room to the day that they start taking their first few steps, it is important to consider the shoes you will provide for your little walker.
+From the day your baby starts crawling around the corner of your living room to the day that they start taking their first few steps, it is important to consider the shoes you will provide for your little walker.

 Children who are learning how to walk only need to wear shoes when you take them to the playground or to pre-school.
 However, when you are at home, your baby doesn’t need to wear shoes to allow for healthy foot development.
 Several pediatricians and physical therapists who refer their patients to the children’s shoe store that I work for agree with this.